ahlstromcj/seq66/README.md

         *   Tweaks to style-sheet handling.
         *   Fixed misuses of msgprintf().
         *   In a new NSM session, do not load the most-recent MIDI file, even if specified in the imported configuration.
+Also, no longer do an automatic import of the home configuration to the NSM configuration.
+            Instead, use the "File / Import Project" menu entry.
     *   Version 0.98.2:
         *   Fixed issue #74, where -1 for "no buss-override" was being converted to 0.